New Chinese missile makes latest appearance in drills

-BEIJING (AP) — A highly accurate medium-range Chinese missile capable of threatening U.S. and Japanese bases in Asia has made its latest appearance at recent Rocket Force drills.
+BEIJING (AP) — A highly accurate Chinese ballistic missile capable of threatening U.S. and Japanese bases in Asia has made its latest appearance at recent Rocket Force drills.

-The mobile launch vehicles DF-16 featured in a video posted last week on the Defense Ministry’s website showing the missiles being deployed during exercises over the just-concluded Lunar New Year holiday.
+The medium-range DF-16 featured in a video posted last week on the Defense Ministry’s website showing the missiles aboard their 10-wheeled mobile launch vehicles being deployed in deep forest during exercises over the just-concluded Lunar New Year holiday.

-First displayed at a military parade in 2015, the missile is believed to have a range of 1,000 kilometers (620 miles), putting it within striking distance of Okinawa, home to several U.S. military installations, and the Japanese home islands, as well as Taiwan and the Philippines.
+While the Rocket Force boasts an extensive armory of missiles of various ranges, the DF-16 fills a particular role in extending China’s reach over waters it seeks to control within what it calls the “first-island chain.”

-The two-stage DF-16 replaces the older DF-11, with a final stage that can adjust its direction to strike moving targets and evade defenses, and carries a powerful warhead.
+First displayed at a Beijing military parade in 2015, the missile is believed to have a range of 1,000 kilometers (620 miles), putting it within striking distance of Okinawa, home to several U.S. military installations, as well as the Japanese home islands, Taiwan and the Philippines.

 Most Read Stories